 A shaded lunch area is always on the menu when it comes to eating outside.
 Whether it’s a bigger lunch or a picnic meal for two, a gazebo has both a cover and a sturdy surface sitting.
 Larger gazebos can accommodate tables and chairs, and make great additions to the exterior of schools, businesses, and rustic restaurants.

-Poolside cabanas are definitely in style.
+Poolside structures are definitely in style.
 Gazebos have a lot to offer pool owners, promising shade, a comfortable lounge area, and more.
 Some owners even incorporate the gazebo into the pool design, using slides and floating bars in conjunction with the gazebo structure.

 A new way to use a pergola may come to mind when you realize that the end of your pier is looking awful lonely and that it would be great to have a little shade when you’re down by the water trying to enjoy the sunset.